 The courses in the Totalitarianism & Transition specialisation will give you a solid understanding of the contemporary history of post-totalitarian countries, and you will work with key issues facing journalism in light of ongoing political, market related and technological transformations.
 This theoretical knowledge furthermore constitutes the point of departure for the practical courses in audio, video and multimedia journalism production.

 Media and journalism and their performance are key issues of liberal democracy.
 The status of media is therefore a crucial point in the transition from a totalitarian to a liberal political environment.
 The course "Media in Post-Totalitarian Countries" offers basic knowledge of the development of media in post-totalitarian countries of Central Europe (mainly Czech Republic, but also Poland, Hungary and Germany) from 1989 until now.
 It supports students' critical approach to reflections on mass media and social media, and on contemporary societies and their political communication.
+A practical investigative workshop with one of the prominent Czech investigative journalists with international experience will be part of the course.

 The course requires some basic knowledge of sociology, social theory and communication science on introductory level, as well as some basic knowledge of European history and popular culture.